dyno-might/dyno-might.github.io/_posts/2023-10-12-midwit-home.md

 Or, my printer is cursed.
 After being on for a few days it refuses to print anything longer than two pages.
 I know this shouldn't be possible, but I've exhausted every avenue for fixing it.
 I could get a new printer, but maybe it's a network issue or something?

 Restarting the printer fixes it.
-But the printer has one of those infuriating power buttons where you hold it for ten seconds and then it ignores you.
+But it has one of those infuriating power buttons where you hold it for ten seconds and then it ignores you.
 So for a year, I'd walk to the room with the printer and reach deep inside the cabinet to physically unplug and re-plug it.
 Now I use one of these cubes and remotely power cycle it when necessary.
 Utterly graceless, but effective.

 <img class="center" src="/img/midwit-home/remote-socket.jpg" alt="remote controlled light socket">